 Here’s how the challenge works:

 Completing more events and actions will put you at a higher prize category.
 It’s that simple.

-- Complete at least 7 Actions + 1 Event for a chance to win one of twenty gift cards to FastPay or Farm Fresh To You ($20 value each).
+- Complete at least 7 Actions + 1 Event (live or recorded) for a chance to win one of twenty gift cards to FastPay or Farm Fresh To You ($20 value each).

-- Complete at least 8 Actions + 2 Events for a chance to win one of five tabletop hydroponic gardens (up to $75 value each).
+- Complete at least 8 Actions + 2 Events (live or recorded) for a chance to win one of five tabletop hydroponic gardens (up to $75 value each).
 Hydroponic garden example on the right.
 The exact model may vary.

 Keep track of your progress!

 Bookmark this link to keep track of your activities and events as you go.
 Just don’t clear your cache.
 Please submit your survey by Friday, May 28.